serenacao/ai-chatbots/README.md

 - `npm run dev`
 - Open `http://localhost:5173`

+At this point, you should have a working app that you can use to chat with the replier; however, the replier will not be able to use the Gemini API because you have not yet added your API key to `.env`.

-## Getting Started — Get Your Gemini API Key via Google AI Studio
+## Getting Started with the Gemini API

 Per the instructions in Canvas, add Google API credits to a personal Google account.

 Important: While you will use your `@mit.edu` email to get a coupon code for Gemini credits, do NOT claim credits using your `@mit.edu` email.
 Instead, use a personal Google account to avoid institutional billing/limits.